 Here at Heritage Tree Services, we provide many different consultancy services, including (but not limited to):

-Assessing trees for hazard and specify remedial works if necessary
+Assessing trees for physiological and structural condition and specify remedial works if necessary

 Specification of short and long term prudent maintenance programmes

 Assessing plant ecology and providing environmental impact reports

 Applications to Local Authority for tree management to work in conservation areas or on trees protected by a Tree Preservation Order

 Assess and formulate plans for holistic tree health and root invigoration

 Compilation of Arboricultural Method Statements and liaise with local authorities in regard to BS5837 (British Standard) (2012) 'Trees in Relation to Design, Demolition & Construction'.